Aberdeen F.C.: Supporters

 Aberdeen's supporters, known as the Red Army, are listed in the team squad list as wearing the number 12 shirt.
-In 1999, a group of supporters founded the Red Ultras group with the express aim of improving the atmosphere at Pittodrie.
-However, it was decided that this particular group was to disband at the beginning of 2010.
-Organised chants and choreography still take place in 'centre block' of the top tier of the Richard Donald Stand and Aberdeen fans still do choreographies at home and away games.

-Aberdeen are the only full-time team in the third largest city in Scotland, a city which is relatively remote, geographically, from other large population centres, and as a result have a large catchment area of potential supporters.
-The average attendance in the 2018–19 Scottish Premiership was 14,924.
+Aberdeen are the only top-flight team in the third largest city in Scotland, a city which is relatively remote, geographically, from other large population centres, and as a result have a large catchment area of potential supporters.
+The average attendance in the 2023–24 Scottish Premiership was 16,055.

 In the 1980s, a minority of the club's supporters had a reputation as one of Britain's most prominent casuals groups, the Aberdeen Soccer Casuals.
 The rise of the Aberdeen Casuals coincided with the most successful period in the club's history, and has been chronicled in more than one published account.
 Whilst numbers have steadily declined with the introduction of Football Banning Orders preventing hooligans from travelling to games, the Aberdeen Casuals still appear at big fixtures often away from home and in the UEFA Europa League.
 There were clashes at both fixtures against FC Groningen in 2014, as well as 13 arrests after violent clashes with Dundee United fans at a game in December 2015.